Life During Wartime: Talking Heads [Video]

 You don’t even know my real name

-High on a hillside, trucks are loading
+High on a hillside, the trucks are loading

-I sleep in the daytime, I work in the nighttime
+I work in the night time

 I might not ever get home